Marine Corps boot camp is specially designed to mentally break down recruits before allowing them to earn the prestigious title of U.S. Marine.

 The U.S. Marine Corps is known for being the smallest branch.
 It’s rare that you’ll run into your senior drill instructor years down the line, but it happens.
 That being said, the recruit you are now isn’t the Marine they’ll want to serve beside later.

-3. “I will never show you my knife-hand.”
+5. “I will never show you my knife-hand.”
+Marines learn love knife hands.
+Or Embrace them, at least.

 You will see your DI’s knife-hand frequently and often.